orenteriab/SumMetricSystem/README.md

 It was coded using Babel, to support modules and some features of ES6/7 at development time.
 It has a pretty basic configuration, though.
 The code can be found at `./src` directory.

+*Note:* As AWS Elastic BeanStack is the target to deploy, all scripts in `./package.json` were written to work in a *NIX system.
+So, if you are using Windows 10, you may want to install a Windows Subsystem for Linux (Ubuntu is the most popular).

-Also, to make easier the configuration of some variables, the application relays on dotEnv.
+Also, to make easier the configuration of some variables, the application depends on dotEnv.
+To tweak the configuration you may edit `./env.dev` for development use, or `./env.prod` for production.

 ### Start the service